StrawberryDonut/Strawberry-lang-spec/Types.md

 }
 ```
-this code makes a function type variable `a`.
+this code makes a function-type variable `a`.
 With following codes, you can make the Anonymous function with a lambda expression.
 ```js
 a = () => {